InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Experiments

 \paragraph{Qualitative Comparison.} Figure~\ref{fig:qual} qualitatively compares our model against state-of-the-art methods on several complex editing tasks, visually confirming its superiority.
 In tasks requiring precise spatial control like \textit{Spatial Align} and \textit{Try-on}, competing models often fail to respect geometric constraints, yielding misaligned objects or incorrect poses.
 In contrast, our model robustly adheres to both dense (depth) and sparse (pose) guidance.
 Our method also demonstrates a stronger grasp of compositional semantics and identity preservation, particularly in the \textit{Multi-Subjects} task where it correctly renders all subjects and their relationships.
 This advantage is most pronounced in the \textit{Swap Face} task, where InstructMoLE is the only model to produce a coherent result while others fail.
 This ability to disentangle and execute the spatial, semantic, and identity components of a complex instruction highlights the effectiveness of our approach.

-\paragraph{In-Context Generation.} As shown in Table~\ref{tab:omni}, InstructMoLE achieves a new state-of-the-art on the OmniContext benchmark, attaining the highest average ID-Sim score.
+\paragraph{In-Context Generation.} As shown in Table~\ref{tab:omni}, InstructMoLE achieves the highest average ID-Sim score among the compared released models on the OmniContext benchmark.
 The benchmark evaluates instruction adherence (assessed by GPT-4.1) and identity preservation (ID-Sim)~\citep{Deng_2019_CVPR}.
 While OmniGen2 scores highest in \emph{Prompt Following}, it suffers from poor identity preservation, scoring 39\% lower than InstructMoLE (Ours) on the ID-Sim average.
 InstructMoLE demonstrates a superior balance, outperforming the strong Flux.1 Kontext baseline on both metrics.
 Although Flux.1 Kontext scores highest on the \emph{multi character} sub-metric, this is due to rendering artifacts where subjects are naively concatenated rather than composed into a coherent scene, as shown in Figure~\ref{fig:qual_omni} and Figure~\ref{fig:qual_omni_more}.